jovibor/HexCtrl/README.md

 ```cpp
 void SetCaretPos(ULONGLONG ullOffset, bool fHighLow = true, bool fRedraw = true);
 ```
-Set the caret to the given offset.
-The `fHighLow` flag shows which part of the hex chunk, low or high, a caret must be set to, it only makes sense in mutable mode.
+Sets the caret to the given offset.
+The `fHighLow` flag shows which part of the hex chunk, low or high, a caret must be set to.

 ### [](#)SetColors
 ```cpp